misener/GRTTWaK-website/_posts/2018-02-26-episode-505-toronto.md

 simplecast_episode_id: XXXX
 ---

-Ryan gets in a fight, Adelade describes a very special dog, Fredde reads from his DeadJournal, and much more.
+Ryan gets in a fight, Adelade describes a very special dog, Freddie reads from his DeadJournal, and much more.
 Recorded live at the Tranzac Club in Toronto.

 ## Show notes
 * [Support GRTTWaK.
 Become a patron](https://grownupsreadthingstheywroteaskids.com/support/?utm_source=podcast&utm_medium=referral&utm_campaign=505).